QDatcher/RegEx/gist-template.md

 ### Grouping Constructs
+Grouping Constructs allow developers to seperate what they are trying to match in RegEx.
+They are denoted by wraping the section in '()' parentheses.
+Below I'll show the 3 times grouping constructs were used.

+1. ([a-z0-9_\.-]) - This will try to match anything that has any lowercase letter in the alphabet, numbers between 0-9 &/or the characters '_', '.', and '-'

+2. ([\da-z\.-]) - This will try to match anything with numbers in it, any lowercase alphabets, &/or the characters  '.', and  '-'

+3. ([a-z\.]) - This will match anything with lowercase letters and/or the characters '\', or  '.'

+Each of these can searching for different phrases to match to and it's only possible because we wrapped each group with grouping constructs

 ### Bracket Expressions
 Bracket expressions are used to denote what characters we are trying to match.
 We can make a range of alphabets and numbers and also include special characters if we want as well.
 Below I will explain the 3 bracket expressions in our email RegEx